Preschool Program Philosophy

 - an environment in which each child feels successful and is an active participant in the learning process

-- a focus on the development of appropriate social behaviors, forming a foundation for future interpersonal relationships.
+- a focus on developing appropriate social behaviors, forming a foundation for future interpersonal relationships.

-Over the years, it has been proven that children thrive in a holistic learning environment, where they are challenged and nurtured to develop intellectually, physically, emotionally and artistically.
-When children feel free to explore, discover, create, interact and play, they learn at wondrous speed.
+Over the years, it has been proven that children thrive in a holistic learning environment, where they are challenged and nurtured to develop intellectually, physically, emotionally, and artistically.
+When children feel free to explore, discover, create, interact and play, they learn quickly.

-Our curriculum is based on the hierarchical stages of early childhood development, taking into account that each child is an individual, and will learn at his/her own pace.
-In planning our curriculum, we take into consideration the variety of skills developing at this age, and various developmental levels of the children.
+Our curriculum is based on the hierarchical stages of early childhood development, considering that each child is an individual and will learn at their own pace.
+In planning our curriculum, we believe the variety of skills developing at this age and various developmental levels of the children.

 Planning The Curriculum

-The daily routine allows for a balance of activities, so that the child is involved in large group experiences, small group experiences, as well as opportunities for individual activity.
-There should be a balance of active and passive activity, of indoor and outdoor activity.
+The daily routine allows for a balance of activities so that the child is involved in extensive group experiences, small group experiences, and opportunities for individual activity.
+There should be a balance of active and passive indoor and outdoor activity.

-We strive to teach concepts and to plan activities that are meaningful to the child.
-Careful planning and observation on the teacher’s part enables the child to develop at his/her own pace and to his/her full potential.
-The teacher is continually assessing each child in order to determine the level of understanding and to know in what areas the child needs strengthening or reinforcement.
+We strive to teach concepts and plan activities that are meaningful to the child.
+Careful planning and observation on the teacher’s part enable the child to develop at their own pace and to their full potential.
+The teacher continually assesses each child to determine the level of understanding and knowledge in what areas the child needs strengthening or reinforcement.